PlasmaHH/vdb/README.md

 ## backtrace
 We provide a backtrace decorator we various colouring options.
-It will also who some information about whether something is inlined.
+It will also who some information about whether something is inlined or some information about signals and crashes.

 ![](img/bt.png)

-* `vdb-bt-colors-namespace Colour all namespace names (for the purpose of this plugin, this includes class type names)
+* `vdb-bt-colors-namespace` Colour all namespace names (for the purpose of this plugin, this includes class type names)
 * `vdb-bt-colors-address` Addresses in the address column.
+Set this to none to use the global pointer colours by memory area type.
 * `vdb-bt-colors-function` Function name (without any namespace and template parameters)
 * `vdb-bt-colors-selected-frame-marker` The marker that shows which frame gdb has currently selected
 * `vdb-bt-colors-filename` The filename (and line number) of the source code for this frame